Crepant resolutions and open strings II: Example 1: local weighted projective planes

 \subsubsection{Bases for cohomology}

 We consider a Calabi--Yau $2$-torus action on $Y$ and $\cX$, descending from an action on $\bbC^4$ with geometric weights $(\alpha_1, \alpha_2, -(\a_1+\a_2),0)$.
-The tangent weights at the torus fixed points are depicted in the toric diagrams in \cref{fig:td}. \\
+Note that we consider the geometric weights as elements of $H^2(BT)$: an integer $\alpha$ corresponds to the first Chern class of the representation $t \mapsto t^\alpha$.
+The tangent weights at the torus fixed points are depicted in the toric diagrams in Figure \ref{fig:td}. \\